The year 2020 marked 20 years of our commitment to and investment in communities across the country through our Healthy Generations program.

 The ENCOREplus program of the Greater Atlanta YWCA focuses on reducing breast cancer mortality and morbidity rates through awareness, education and mammography screenings.
 The program targets medically underserved and uninsured African American and Latina women.

 The Anthem Foundation focuses on programs that encourage and facilitate first-trimester prenatal care and help at-risk mothers commit to behaviors that reduce the numbers of low-birthweight babies.
 Preterm birth is among the leading causes of newborn death, according to the National Center for Health Statistics.
 Prenatal care is an important part of a healthy pregnancy, and known strategies can lower the risk of an early birth.

 March of Dimes

-More than 25 million Americans are living with diabetes and a third of obese adults are at risk for developing this condition.
+More than 30 million Americans are living with diabetes, and a third of all obese adults are at risk for developing this condition.
 The Anthem Foundation invests in programs that stem the spread of diabetes through healthy lifestyle changes and increased physical activity.